SquareGPS/navixy-api/docs/backend-api/how-to/how-to-send-commands-to-device.md

 ---
 title: How to send commands to devices via GPRS
-description: How to send commands to devices via GPRS channel with user hash
+description: How to send commands to devices via GPRS channel
 ---

 # How to send commands to device via GPRS